OpenCVBlueprints/OpenCVBlueprints/installation_tutorials/installation_windows.md

 #### 32-bit

-Run commands similar to the following (but change the paths if they differ in your setup):
+In Command Prompt, run commands similar to the following (but change the paths if they differ in your setup):

 ```
 mkdir C:\OpenCV\x86